 Hit the town

 It may be a village, but this one boasts cosmopolitan top-notch dining.
 Try Ravine Vineyard Restaurant set in an historic farmhouse.
 The seasonal farm-to-table menu spotlights Niagara producers, and you won't want to miss the outstanding house charcuterie.
 Splurge at manor house Charles Hotel with a meal-to-remember under the sparkling chandeliers to the tune of live big-band entertainment.
 Foodies praise the high-caliber kitchen, noting the fresh diver scallops and succulent short ribs.
-Tuck into anything, really, at celebrated locals' hot spot Backhouse, a celebration of everything homegrown and sustainable.
+Or, tuck into anything, really, at celebrated locals' hot spot Backhouse, a celebration of everything homegrown and sustainable.

 Prince of Wales Hotel

 It's hard to imagine anything with more vintage appeal than this stately 1864 hotel: swanky, elegant, and meticulously appointed with handsome period antiques.
-Enjoy feeling like English nobility for a while.
+Enjoy feeling like nobility for a while.

 Lakelands Bed and Breakfast

-Theater, shopping and galleries, biking, walking, and wine country are minutes away from this cheery, garden B&B. In modern designer style, this intimate place is tranquil and centrally located.
+Theatre, shopping, galleries, biking, walking, and wine country are minutes away from this cheery, garden B&B. In modern designer style, this intimate place is tranquil and centrally located.
 Guests rave about the bright and spacious rooms and sunny breakfast area.